 This gene encodes a protein containing RING-type and C3H1-type zinc finger motifs.
 The encoded protein recognizes and binds to a constitutive decay element (CDE) in the 3' UTR of mRNAs, leading to mRNA deadenylation and degradation.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2014]

 GeneCards Summary for RC3H1 Gene

 RC3H1 (Ring Finger And CCCH-Type Domains 1) is a Protein Coding gene.
-GO annotations related to this gene include poly(A) RNA binding and mRNA binding.
+Gene Ontology (GO) annotations related to this gene include mRNA binding.
 An important paralog of this gene is RC3H2.

 UniProtKB/Swiss-Prot for RC3H1 Gene